MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/compliance/sms_dcmdeploymentcompliantstatus-server-wmi-class.md

 ---
 title: "SMS_DCMDeploymentCompliantStatus Class"
-Description: Learn how to use the SMS_DCMDeploymentCompliantStatus class in Configuration Manager to set the compliant status of a deployment.
+description: Learn how to use the SMS_DCMDeploymentCompliantStatus class in Configuration Manager to set the compliant status of a deployment.
 titleSuffix: "Configuration Manager"
 ms.date: "09/20/2016"
 ms.prod: "configuration-manager"